fingo/spata/readme.md

 type Element = (String, String, Double, Double) val element: Maybe[Element] = record.to[Element]()
 ```
-Notice that in this case the first column has been included in conversion to ensure header and tuple field matching.
+Notice that in this case the first column has been included in the conversion to ensure header and tuple field matching.

 Both forms of conversion require implicit `StringParser`.
 Parsers for common types and their default formats are provided through `StringParser` object
 and are automatically brought in scope.
-Because it is not possible to explicitly provide custom formatter while converting record to a case class,
+Because it is not possible to explicitly provide custom formatter while converting a record into a case class,
 an implicit `StringParser` has to be defined in case of specific formats or types:
 ```csv
 element,symnol,melting,boiling